ruuda/rcl/docs/rcl_evaluate.md

 ### `-w` `--width <width>`

-Target width for pretty-printing, in columns.
+Target line width for pretty-printing, in columns.
 Must be an integer.
 Defaults to 80.
+Note that the formatter is not always able to stay within the desired limit.